bevyengine/rfcs/rfcs/45-stageless.md

 ### Schedule building errors

-There are several reasons a schedule might not build.
+When prototyping, you'll likely encounter schedule build errors.
-Most errors will be caused by some graph being unsolvable.
+Most of these will point out a reason why some graph is unsolvable.

-That can happen along two axes.
+There are two kinds of graphs the internal builder checks.

-The first axis is consists of the `.in_set` relationships.
+The first kind consists of the `.in_set` relationships.
-These form a graph that describes the hierachy of system sets.
+These form a graph describing the hierachy of all your system sets.
-The other axis consists of the `.before` and `.after` relationships.
+The second kind consists of the `.before` and `.after` relationships.
-Those form dependency graphs (conceptually, each set/schedule is one of these).
+Those form a dependency graph (each set/schedule is one of these, conceptually).
-Dependencies involving system sets become flattened into dependencies on the systems in those sets.
+Dependencies involving system sets will also be flattened into dependencies on the systems in those sets.

-These are the errors:
+So what are the errors?

 1. A dependency graph contains a loop or cycle.
 2. The hierarchical graph contains a loop or cycle.